Your role within the process is done when the RLWT is paid to us.

 How to check if RLWT needs deducting

-You cannot deduct RLWT with a signed residential land withholding tax declaration - IR1101 and supporting documents from the seller.
+You cannot deduct RLWT without a signed residential land withholding tax declaration - IR1101 and supporting documents from the seller.
 You'll need the same for companies, trusts and limited partnerships.

 When the seller does not give an IR1101 form